gdm413229/swwmgz_m/README.md

 Current score.

 The scoring system is pretty straightforward.
-Each thing you kill (even if not an enemy) will give you points according to half of its base health, rounded up to the nearest multiple of 10 and capped to 2000, plus these bonuses (in order of application):
+Each thing you kill (even if not an enemy) will give you points according to a quarter of its base health, rounded up to the nearest multiple of 10 and capped to 1000, plus these bonuses (in order of application):
  * x1.25 for an overkill (enemy was gibbed or killed in one shot).
  * x1.5 for each combo level, up to x8 in steps of x0.5.
 Kills are considered combos if multiple enemies are killed within 5 seconds of each other.
- * +100 for killing an enemy without having taken damage since last spawn, with extra +50 boosts for consecutive kills.
+ * +100 for killing an enemy without having taken damage since last spawn, with extra +10 boosts for consecutive kills (extra boosts taper off after 10x).
- * +10000 if the enemy killed is a boss.
+ * +5000 if the enemy killed is a boss.
- * +5000 if you've killed the last enemy in the map.
+ * +2000 if you've killed the last enemy in the map.

 You are also given +500 points for each secret found, +5000 if it's the final secret.
 Countable items give +25 points each or +2500 if it's the final item.